4ndrewparr/DCGAN-landscapes/README.md

 Deep Convolutional GAN trained to generate landscape paintings. *(work in progress)*

 ![alt text](https://github.com/4ndyparr/DCGAN-landscapes/blob/master/landscapes.png)
-I am still trying different training configurations (training GANs is tough!), but this is a sample of generated images by the best model so far.
+I am still trying different training configurations (training GANs is not easy!), but this is a sample of generated images by the best model so far.

 The architecture of the network is based on the PyTorch implementation from the paper **'Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks'** by Soumith Chintala. https://arxiv.org/abs/1511.06434